TomaszPalka1997/Restaurant/README.md

-Project representing menu from known restaurant
+Project representing menu from known restaurant.
+This project is to train interfaces